microsoft/ContactCenterMessagingSDK-ios/README.md

 ```

 ### getChatToken
-This API is used to retrieve a chat token in the LiveChatWidgetCore.
+This API is used to retrieve a chat token.
 It takes optional parameters for the request and provides a completion handler to handle the response.
 #### Method
 ```objc
 public func getChatToken(_ optionalParams: LCWGetChatTokenRequest? = nil, completionHandler: ((_ response: LCWResponse?, _ error: LCWResponse?) -> Void)?)